Who is the Pink Pimpernel?

 Kamfers Dam is on privately-owned land.
 Here’s where it gets a little testy.
 The farmer [& his missus] were apparently ‘asked’ to agree to a Biodiversity Management Programme.
 He [& she] didn’t like the ‘had to’ bit nor the Ts & Cs in the memo.
 They refused the programme.

 Unfortunately, the dam wasn’t immune to the vagaries of the weather; and nesting-turrets, exposed by receding water levels [i.e. drought], were evidently abandoned.
 By agreement, Ekapa Mining was entitled to & pay for 10 Megalitres [ML or million litres] of grey water from the state-of-the-art effluent [poop] plant.
 The Golf Club has access to 3ML.
 The flamingos, however, weren’t party to this codicil and, holding station at the end-of-the-line, were caught, exposed on dry land.
 Adult birds, fearing reprisals, huddled in deeper water, an exercise of pre-programmed caution against the 4-footed beasts & / or the cooking-pot.
 In 2018 the chicks too young to gambol, died in droves.
-In 2019 a repeat performance – only this time help was afoot.
+In 2019 a repeat performance – only this time sense prevailed & a large number were rescued.

 We know that superman-island [before the ‘washing away’] was built on the better / wetter side of the dam.
 The better / wetter side of the dam gave / gives breeding flamingos safe-passage & time-enough to see their chicks off to crèche – healthy, sturdy youngsters capable of gambolling in deeper water, away from the biped & quadruped threat.
 Rebuilding the island is, one would imagine, fairly important to the chicks caught on the periphery…